ObradovicNikola/dwmstatus/README.md

 rerun idly.

 For example, the audio module has the update signal 10 by default.
-Thus, running `pkill -RTMIN+10 dwmblocks` will update it.
+Thus, running `pkill -RTMIN+10 dwmstatus` will update it.

-You can also run `kill -44 $(pidof dwmblocks)` which will have the same effect, but is faster.
+You can also run `kill -44 $(pidof dwmstatus)` which will have the same effect, but is faster.
 Just add 34 to your typical signal number.

 My volume module *never* updates on its own, instead I have this command run along side my volume shortcuts in dwm to only update it when relevant.

-Note that if you signal an unexpected signal to dwmblocks, it will probably crash.
+Note that if you signal an unexpected signal to dwmstatus, it will probably crash.
 So if you disable a module, remember to also disable any cronjobs or other scripts that might signal to that module.